Joacohbc/goto/README.md

-# goto-command
+# Goto 2.0

-Goto is a path manager that allows you to add a specific path with an identifier to move faster, this path can be used as an abbreviation or an index number.
+Goto is a "Path Manager" that allows you to add a specific path with an identifier, this path can be used as an abbreviation or an index number.
+Those path are automatically save in a json file, the goto-paths files.
+From this files can add, update, delete and list paths and abreviations.

+## Use Goto to move in the CLI

 If you use Goto with cd (e.g. with aliases) you have the ultimate way to move between folders on the command line.

-Quick and easy to use and install

-It works via a compiled Go file (goto.bin) that returns the corresponding path based on the arguments passed as input.
+Its is quick and easy to use and install.
+It works via a compiled Go file that returns the corresponding path based on the arguments passed as input.
 And passes it as an argument to an alias that uses cd on the command line to move to the specified path.

 ## How to install?

 ### Use the automatically way

-**Note:** *The install.sh is only for linux 64 bits and 32 bits*
+**Note:** *The install.sh is only for Linux 64 bits and 32 bits*

 1. **Clone** repository: